Cruising Info

 choice

-Sri Lanka has a strong dairy industry with nice cheeses and yogurts.
+India and Sri Lanka have a strong dairy industry with local cheeses and yogurts.

-Butter, Yogurt Yes Yes Yes Yes Yes Canned butter available in supermarkets
+Butter, Yogurt Yes Yes Yes Yes Yes Yes Yes Canned butter available in supermarkets

 Sweetened